edanuff/CassandraCompositeType/README.txt

 be to use the new DynamicCompositeType comparer rather than this one.

-The index-building techniques described here will still be applicable though and should be used in place of SupercColumn-based approaches and, once support for composite-based indexes are incorporated into the major client libraries, will often be preferable to the built-in secondary indexes as well.
+The index-building techniques described here will still be applicable though and should be used in place of SuperColumn-based approaches and, once support for composite-based indexes are incorporated into the major client libraries, will often be preferable to the built-in secondary indexes as well.